How To Freeze Mashed Potatoes Now For Thanksgiving

 Season to taste with salt and pepper.

-Put potatoes into casserole dish, sprinkle with the grated Parmesan and dot with the reserved tablespoon of butter.
+Put potatoes into a baking dish, sprinkle with the grated Parmesan and dot the top of the potatoes with the reserved tablespoon of butter.
+Feel free to use extra.
+On this many pounds of potatoes, you can use plenty of butter

 Cover tightly with plastic wrap and freeze.